Jinx-FX/config/README.md

 My dotfiles and scripts

-The config was mainly used in manjaroLinux.
+The config was mainly used in unix-like.

 you may try something like [dwm](https://dwm.suckless.org/) and [st](https://st.suckless.org/).